CUBRID/cubrid-testtools/doc/shell_guide.md

 feedback_db_user=dba
 feedback_db_pwd=
 ```
-### Excluded list
+### Excluded List
 The cases in the excluded list will not be run in the test.
 If the case will block the test (eg. it hangs in regression test and the issue will not be fixed recently), we should add the case to the excluded list.
-For shell test, we have two 'excluded_list' files:
+For shell test, we have two excluded list files:
 ```
 shell/config/daily_regression_test_excluded_list_linux.conf
 shell/config/daily_regression_test_excluded_list_windows.conf
 ```
-For example, if we need add case 'shell/_06_issues/_18_1h/bug_bts_12583' in linux excluded list, we should add these lines in file shell/config/daily_regression_test_excluded_list_linux.conf
+For example, if we need add case `'shell/_06_issues/_18_1h/bug_bts_12583'` in linux excluded list, we should add these lines in file `'shell/config/daily_regression_test_excluded_list_linux.conf'`.
 ```
 #CBRD-21358 (add comment in this line to record the reason of adding this case in the exclude list)
 shell/_06_issues/_18_1h/bug_bts_12583
 ```

-### Execute shell test
+### Execute Shell Test
-Login controller node
+Login controller node and run CTP:
-Run CTP
 ```
 cd ~/CTP/bin
 nohup ./ctp.sh shell -c ~/CTP/conf/shell.conf &
 ```

-### Check test results
+### Check Test Results
-Test results can be found in these ways
+Test results can be found in these ways:
 1. the screen output (or file nohup.out)
 2. feedback.log
 3. qa homepage

 #### feedback_type=file
-If we set 'feedback_type=file', we can use file 'feedback.log' to check the test results.
+If we set `feedback_type=file`, we can use file `'feedback.log'` to check the test results.

 #### feedback_type=database
-If we set 'feedback_type=database', we need check the test results on qahome page.
+If we set `feedback_type=database`, we need check the test results on qahome page.
 For details, please refer to ['4.1 Verify regression test results'](#4.1-Verify-regression-test-results).
 This is the way we used in regression test.

-#### log file introduction
+#### Log File Introduction
 |feedback_type=file|feedback_type=database|description|
 |---|---|---|
 |feedback.log|NA|Records the test result for each case, and the result summary.
 This file dose not exist if feedback_type=database.|